Cigna Medicare Advantage Review (2026): Cost, Pros & Cons

 • HMO: Network restrictions define HMO coverage.
 HMO plans require members to select a primary care doctor who manages all healthcare services and issues referrals.
 Plans cover no out-of-network care except emergencies.
 This structure works through centralized coordination where one physician directs all specialist visits.

 • PPO: Provider freedom distinguishes PPO plans from other structures.
 No primary care physician selection or referral requirements exist.
-Members can visit any Medicare-accepting provider, with in-network care costing less than out-of-network visits.
+Members can visit any Medicare-accepting provider.
+In-network care costs less than out-of-network visits.
 Members control provider choices without coordination mandates.

 Where Is Cigna HealthCare Medicare Advantage Available?

-Cigna HealthCare offers Medicare Advantage plans in 29 states and Washington, D.C., for 2026 coverage.
+Cigna HealthCare has Medicare Advantage plans in 29 states and Washington, D.C., for 2026 coverage.
 Plan types include HMO, HMO-POS and PPO options.
-Tennessee and Texas have the most plans with six each, while Illinois, Missouri, South Carolina and Texas offer PPO coverage.
+Tennessee and Texas have the most plans with six each.
+Illinois, Missouri, South Carolina and Texas each offer two PPO options.
 HMO-POS plans are available in five states.
 Call 1-800-668-3813 or visit cignahealthcare.com or healthspring.com to confirm which plans serve your ZIP code.

 4